 Page speed refers to the amount of time a page needs to be completely loaded.
 Page speed depends on many different factors, from host to design and can be optimized.
-In fact, load time does matter for both users and search engines.
+In fact, page load time does matter for both users and search engines.
 Users are less likely to stay on a website that takes ages to load and Google will certainly penalize your website for being too slow.
 Also, a fast website also converts better.

 Page Speed Matters to Google